MaximilianMcC/ncea-website/README.md

 ---
 ## Brief Spec
 **Brief**
 The Coatesville Collective is a group that plays and creates music.
 The group was established in late 2021.
-**specifications**
+The best place to view them is on one of their live streams.
+You can also hire them to play somewhere
+-Single page site
+-Cards showing prices of stuff
+-Simple design
+-Audio preview
+-About text
+-Links to live streams
+-

 ## Design Tiles
 These are both of my design tiles.
 The client really liked them.
 In the future they have said that they want a light mode added so I have made a light and dark mode tile.